covid-at-home/covid-at-home/shopping.md

 * **Blood pressure meter** (20 EUR/USD or so) ([example](https://www.amazon.de/gp/product/B07KY867ZH))
    > ![](/images/blood-pressure.png)
    >
    > There are simple tricks to see if someone's blood pressure is getting too low (see the main text on this site).
-However, it doesn't hurt to be able to measure this more objectively, especially if you want to see/show a trend in the patient's blood pressure.
+However, it may be useful to be able to measure this more objectively, especially if you want to see/show a trend in the patient's blood pressure.

+> A note on these first two items: the medical professionals we talk to are fundamentally split over whether the non-medically trained will do more harm or good when they start taking SpO2 or blood pressure measurements.
+We include them here because we feel that in some places, during some periods, the health system is not going to be able to cope with the numbers of people falling ill.
+> **If** you do decide to measure blood pressure and SpO2, then at least properly familiarize yourself with the device, get a good feel for how they work on your and/or your loved ones (and what normal values look like) before anyone gets sick and read the guidance on when (**and when not**) to seek help based on the information they provide.

 * **Incontinence / waterproof sheets** (20 EUR/USD or so) ([example](https://www.amazon.de/Comfortcare-Inkontinenz-Bettw%C3%A4sche-waschbar-Blau/dp/B07W7CCQVG) or [example](https://www.amazon.de/Co-operative-Independent-Living-Bettdeckenbezug-wasserabweisend/dp/B00BJMA8X2))
    > ![](/images/sheet.png)